ikmich/altenv/README.md

 # Intro
-Alternate your env vars according to preferred target runtime environment or otherwise.
+Change up your environment variables according to your preferred target runtime environment or otherwise.

 ### Install
 ```shell
 # with npm
 npm install -g altenv

 # or with yarn
 yarn global add altenv
 ```